Kunj-13/StockSense/Weekly Reports/Weekly Report - 9-25.md

 ## Tahira
 ### Subsection 1:
-Last week, I was leaning towards dJango, so I spent time on setting up dJango, But now I switched to react.
-I have no prior knowledge of react and I am watching tutorials on react.
-Having trouble in setting the react on.
+- Last week, I was leaning towards Django, so I spent time setting it up.
+(I am not using Django anymore)
+- Now I am switched to react.
+I have no prior knowledge of react and spent time watching tutorials on react.
+- I was having trouble in installing the necessary dependencies.
+- I watched a tutorial yesterday and figure it out how to proceed with react.
 I worked on the design of the app, created a basic html code.
+- Yesterday, I had a meeting with Neville and told him the trouble I am having in setting up react, He also having the same problem which he fixed it later.

-### Subsection 2:
+Subsection 2:
+Next weeks Goal:
+- Establish the folder structure to organize components efficiently.
+- Create initial components: StockList, StockDetails, and SearchBar.
+- Start designing the UI layout using CSS and basic JSX.

 ### Krish